 Emotional detachment is an inability or unwillingness to connect with other people on an emotional level.
-Being emotionally detached helps protect some people from unwanted drama, anxiety, or stress.
+It may help protect some people from unwanted drama, anxiety, or stress.

 For others, detachment isn’t always voluntary.
 Instead, it’s the result of events that make the person unable to be open and honest about their emotions.